 Health Effects of Mold

 Mold growing in your home can cost you a great deal of time, attention and money.
-In addition, there are many adverse health effects of mold.
+In addition, exposure to mold can adversely affect your health.

-There are three types of reactions to mold exposure:
+There are three ways your body could react to mold exposure:

-If you’re worried about your health, contact a certified inspector to check your home for mold.
+If you’re in Ottawa or Montreal and worried about the health effects of mold, contact a certified inspector to check your home.
 The sooner you do, the closer you will be to finding relief.

-All mold is allergenic.
-Most people can handle some exposure to mold.
-Others are born sensitive and will experience an allergic reaction.
+Most molds are allergenic.
+But while many people can handle a little bit of mold exposure, others are born sensitive and will experience allergic reactions.
 Allergic reactions, ranging from mild to severe, are the most common symptoms associated with mold exposure.

 - Mild: congestion, rash, and itchy or watery eyes

 - Moderate: itchiness and difficulty breathing

 - Severe: swelling, difficulty breathing and swallowing, abdominal pain, cramps, vomiting, diarrhea, dizziness and mental confusion

 Pathogenic reactions to mold exposure are divided into three categories: